Frequently Asked Questions

 - Am I a Do-It-Yourselfer, and to what degree will I need to pay for outside help?

 After you have a general grasp of the subject, start using your performance and budget requirements to get a picture of motor and battery combinations you could use to meet your needs.
-Thunderstruck Motors can be a good place to go once you have a short list of options.
+Thunderstruck Motors can be a good place to go once you have narrowed your options.
 Use our website to help check specifications and costs for motor and battery systems we offer.

 The battery may be the most challenging part of the project.
 Many used battery options exist, and your research will take you down that rabbit hole!
 Thunderstruck Motors often has options, depending on what is in inventory.
 See our Batteries Page for new and used battery options.